BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Integration/BG3SX/Whitelisting.md

 ### 5. Can vanilla races be Whitelisted?

+  Yes.
+Vanilla races can be Whitelisted just like any modded race.
+  For this follow the guide for [optional addons](https://wiki.bg3.community/en/Tutorials/Mod-Integration/BG3SX/Whitelisting#as-an-optional-addon).

+  Before sharing your vanilla Whitelist mod, make sure it is compliant with the Terms of Service of the website you want to publish it on.

 ### 6. Can single characters be whitelisted?

+  If you do not want to whitelist an entire race but only one character, for example **Withers**, but not all UNDEAD entities, or **Haarlep**, but not all FIEND entities, you can Whitelist specific characters.
+For this follow [insert link here]

 ## Whitelisting Guides

 ### 1. How to Whitelist when you already have some modding experience.

+  -- for races

+  -- for single entities

 ### 2. Detailed Whitelisting guide

 #### As a part of the main mod

 #### As an optional addon

+### 3. Custom Genitals

+  -- sometimes races are not set up correctly so bpdytype 2 is actually not strong -> default to regular human peen and looks wird
+  -- authors might want to use their custom penises.

 Your content here